simbayippy/perp-dex-tools/docs/grid_strategy.md

 - **Entry timeout** – Pending entry limits share the same `position_timeout_minutes` budget; if an entry sits too long the bot cancels it and resets for a new attempt.
+- **Stop & Pause levels** – `stop_price` flattens all exposure immediately and
+  halts the grid; `pause_price` simply suspends new entries while letting existing exits and recovery logic continue to run.
 - **Recovery modes** – Time-based recovery now supports `aggressive` (market exit), `hedge` (neutralize via opposing market order), or `none` (manual intervention).